lucasktlee/posts/drafts/pe-co-investments.md

 A co-investment structure tailored for an  investment by co-investors that prefer to be passive providers of capital is different from a structure tailored for an active partner.
 The former is likely to invest indirectly, through a special purpose co-investment vehicle—often a limited partnership or limited liability company—controlled by the fund sponsor and have limited (or even no) control over the portfolio company.
 The latter is likely to invest directly in the portfolio company or a holding company incorporated by the fund sponsor to hold the investment and will negotiate for minority protections and representation on the board of directors of the portfolio company or holding company.

-Determining where on this spectrum a co-investor wishes to be is a _strategic_ decision that should be taken by the co-investor’s management team and may differ across asset classes and regions.
-It’s important for the co-investor to have a clear understanding of its strengths in
+Determining where on this spectrum a co-investor wishes to be is a _strategic_ decision that should be taken by the co-investor’s management team in advance of any co-investments and may differ across asset classes and regions.
+It’s important for the co-investor to have a clear understanding of its strengths and weaknesses in each asset class and region; taking a role in the co-investment process that it is not ready to play can be damaging to the co-investor’s reputation among fund sponsors and portfolio companies.

+It is also important to have clarity on what level of involvement the co-investor will have in the co-investment before definitive documentation is prepared by legal counsel to the sponsor of the co-investment.
+Making significant changes

+Drawing on my experience of an East Asian real estate co-investment that I was involved in, there was a significant difference of expectations among the investment team, the investment committee, and the  sponsor of the co-investment (a pan-Asian real estate fund sponsor).
+The investment team expected the investment to be slanted towards a less active participation in the day-to-day management and operational improvements of the property, i.e. skewed slightly more towards the passive end of the co-investment spectrum.
+My firm’s investment committee expected a significantly more active participation in the management of the property, i.e. skewed towards the active end of the co-investment spectrum.

 ### Information and Due Diligence for Prospective Co-investors

+The

 ## Conclusion